 I’ve been thinking about rock gardens lately, specifically The Allen Centennial Garden on UW-Madison’s campus.
 It’s pretty amazing in general, but their rock garden is so good that NARGS (North American Rock Garden Society) even had a meeting in Madison.
 In 2019 it even won the Frank Cabot Public Rock Garden Award.
 I’d never seen an Orostachys spinosa before.
 The Flower Factory had an amazing rock garden plant selection including that cool Orostachys above, but they had to up and retire.
 WAIT!!!!
-I just looked they’re selling online for pick up!
+I just looked they’re selling online (update it’s not available anymore) for pick up!
 I’m back after creating a crazy long google doc with pictures of my favorites they have available.
 I didn’t use my own pictures, so I can’t be posting it here, but I’d email you link if you’re interested.
 Just comment below.
 They seriously have the best perennials at the best prices in Wisconsin.
 Don’t let all the botanical Latin and lack of pictures scare you.
 My 170 page google doc will show you the way.

 Saxifrags have to be one of the cutest little groups of plants.
 I want them all.
 Flower Factory has four different ones available including one that looks like it has warts Saxifraga paniculata ‘Cockscomb’.
 (Flower Factory, I’d add all your pictures to your square site for a few Saxifrags and maybe an Orostachys or two, I’m totally serious).